migtools/data-mover/docs/design/initial-design.md

 will allow an alternate Data Mover plugin to be used instead of the Restic plugin to meet additional user requirements.

+## High level design

+### Goals

+- Back up volumes with limited downtime
+- Provider-independent backup and restore (restore isn't limited to same volume type as backup)
+- Make use of existing infrastructure for creating CSI snapshots (velero, manual snapshot creation, other backup instrastructure)
+- Support plugins for different backup implementations
+- Backups stored outside of cluster (plugin-specific)
+- Does not require velero to be present

+### Approach

+1. Create a configuration which instructs DataMover to watch VolumeSnapshots for a given criteria and where to copy the data.
+   - Storage location
+     - Should this be a reference to separate StorageLocation CRD (which would allow reuse), or should it just be fields on the Data Mover configuration?
+   - VolumeSnapshot (CSI snapshots) selection criteria for backing up
+     - Back up everything
+     - Everything in a list of namespaces
+     - Label selectors
+2. For a matched VolumeSnapshot, create a new PV/PVC that is initiated from the referenced Snapshot
+3. Mount the PV in a Pod to handle the copying
+   - Assume the image the Pod runs is the 'backup plugin', perhaps a simple contract of mount the PV at a given location and mount the snapshot metadata at a specific file location in the container
+   - Communicate status/errors/progress via some method to be defined, maybe the container sends a curl command to update status of a specific CR for info
+4. To restore, create a Restore CR which references which volumes to restore.
+   Open question: What methods of volume selection are supported?
+   - Specifying VolumeSnapshots (namespaced name? other key?)
+   - Specifying PVCs (namespaced name?
+Always use latest snapshot for name?)
+   - Specifying namespaces (restore latest snapshot of each named PVC)
+   - Using LabelSelectors (latest snapshot of each matching PVC) Open question: Do we support renaming PVCs and/or remapping namespaces on restore?
+Other changes? (storageclass, size, etc.)
+5. Query the golang plugin to get a full list of matching snapshots/PVCs to restore.
+6. For each returned backed-up PVC, create a new empty PV/PVC with the appropriate namespace/name/size/etc. for restore.
+7. Mount the PV in a Pod to handle the copying
+   - Assume the image the Pod runs is the 'restore plugin'
+   - Communicate status/errors/progress via some method to be defined, maybe the container sends a curl command to update status of a specific CR for info

+### Plugin approach

+We have two basic options for the plugin approach, in terms of what sort of interface we will require/

+First, it could be a light weight interface that is essentially, Vendor provides an image and we will run it.
+We will mount a PV(s) to it and pass in needed info, otherwise it's up to vendor to do what they like and use any technology they like.
+This approach will require a small golang plugin on the restore side to implement a query interface which will be needed by the restore controller in order to determine which PVCs to create and mount in preparation for restore.
+Would the backup and restore plugins be different configured images, or would one image be used to handle both?

+The second option would be a larger golang image which would implement both the query functionality above and the backup/restore functionality.

 ## Data Mover as related to the Velero CSI Plugin

 Velero (and the Velero CSI plugin) will not be a requirement to use